Table of contents

 - to offer a more relevant, tailored service; for instance, we could use your playing history to provide personalised recommendations and products;

-- if you are signed-in or subscribed to our marketing offers, you will receive a personalised service.
-If you don’t want to receive these services you can unsubscribe from marketing offers, or disable personalisation by contacting our Customer Service (see Section 3) or sending an email to our Data Protection Officer
+- If you are signed-in or subscribed to our marketing offers, you will receive a personalised service.
+If you don’t want to receive these services you can unsubscribe from marketing offers, or disable personalisation by contacting our Customer Service or our Data Protection Officer

 To improve our services and products